Hearing loss in the developing world

 - In most developing countries there is a severe lack of hearing care education, training and resources.
 In the UK, high-quality hearing care is free and people can get expert help very quickly, but for people living in the world’s poorest communities, it’s a very different story.

-- Properly fitted hearing aids can improve communication in at least 90% of people with hearing impairment but in developing countries, fewer than 1 in 40 people who need a hearing aid have one [WHO]
+- Properly fitted hearing aids can improve communication in at least 90% of people with hearing loss but in developing countries, fewer than 1 in 40 people who need a hearing aid have one [WHO]

 - Current production of hearing aids meets less than 10% of global need.
 [WHO]